This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your caregiver will remove the epithelium of your cornea with the laser.
+- Your healthcare provider will remove the epithelium of your cornea with the laser.
 The epithelium is a thin layer of tissue that covers and protects the cornea.
 He will tell you to focus on a target light while he reshapes your cornea.
 It is important to keep your gaze focused on the light so the laser can work correctly.
-After your caregiver reshapes your cornea, he will give you additional antibiotic and numbing eyedrops.
+After your healthcare provider reshapes your cornea, he will give you additional antibiotic and numbing eyedrops.
 A soft bandage contact lens may be placed in each of your eyes to help the corneas heal.

 After your procedure:

 You will be taken to a room where you can rest.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be able to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be able to go home.
 A bandage and protective clear plastic eye shield may be used to cover your eye.
 This will help remind you to not rub or touch your eye.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You cannot make it to your procedure.